redlinesoftware/css_asset_tagger/README.md

 # CssAssetTagger

 Adds asset query strings to assets found in css files.
+This gem originated as a rails plugin well before the asset pipeline was part of rails.
+This plugin is still useful in Rails 3.1+ apps though if the asset pipeline is not enabled.

 ## Install